paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

     (ii) is receiving, or needs to receive, protective services and resides with a parent or parents not described in clause (i).

-(5) **English learner** — The term “English learner” means an individual who is limited English proficient, as defined in [section 7801 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801&num=0&edition=prelim) or [section 9832 of this title](./chapter-105-community-services-programs.md#section-9832).
+(5) **English learner** — The term “English learner” means an individual who is an English learner, as defined in [section 7801 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801&num=0&edition=prelim), or who is limited English proficient, as defined in [section 9832 of this title](./chapter-105-community-services-programs.md#section-9832).

 (6) **Eligible child care provider** — The term “eligible child care provider” means—